 Religious hair practices, such as shaving, covering, or growing hair, are often symbolic acts of devotion, humility, or respect for religious traditions.
 These practices vary widely across different religions and cultures.

-4. How has the perception of natural hair changed over time?
+4. How has the perception of natural hair advanced over time?

 5. How do modern hairstyles connect with cultural heritage?